 Some students wash their laundry in the bathroom.
 Some even if they have a full functioning washing machine in the flat.
 Please abstain from that.
 You use too much water.
 It can get very expensive either for you (if your expenditures are calculated at departure) or for students next term who will have a higherall-inclusive price.

 Then there is also the environmental aspect – it is drinking water you are wasting!
 A w. mashine helps to safe water.

-There is no possibility to store your luggage at the university when you plan travelling before or after classes.
+There is no possibility to store your luggage on campus if you plan travelling before or after classes.
 Convenient storage places are:

 Lockers at the cost of €7,00 - €9.00 per day.

 Gate B, Level 1 (Arrival) open 24/7

 between B - C, Level 2 (Departure) open 06:00 A.M. -10:00 P.M.

 Gate D, Level 2 (Arrival)open 06:00 A.M. -10:00 P.M.